Dan St. Marseille

 Dan St. Marseille (born 1962) is an American clarinetist and saxophonist.

-St. Marseille has had recordings profiled in subject of articles in Down Beat, Jazztimes, Los Angeles Times, and Jazz Critic.
+St. Marseille has had recordings profiled in the subject of articles in Down Beat, Jazztimes, Los Angeles Times, and Jazz Critic.
 He headlined at the Coleman Hawkins Festival in Topeka.
-He was inducted into the Saddleback Valley School Districts Hall Of Fame in 1999.
+He was inducted into the Saddleback Valley School District's Hall of Fame in 1999.
 He has a teaching studio in Southern California.
 He also leads the Dan St. Marseille Quartet.

 St. Marseille is a Yamaha performing artist.
-He plays on a TS-875 saxophone and YCL-681II and YCL-CSV clarinet.
+He plays on a TS-875 saxophone, YCL-681II and YCL-CSV clarinet.